roma-patel/notebook/text/posts/summers.md

 we are in north india where people speak the same language, eat the same food and look exactly like us but it's remarkable how different everything is.

-exploring places and sneaking out every night.
+exploring places and sneaking out every night. trying and failing to hide things we're not supposed to have on us, but the teachers seem to only fleetingly care, so we carry on.

 dancing to horrifically terrible music the first night and laughing as each song gets worse.